Aldrich sexual assault scandal hits home far from Blackhawks | Federal News Network

 When Brad Aldrich brought the Stanley Cup home to northern Michigan, it was front-page news in a community that proudly calls itself the birthplace of professional hockey.

-Standing in the bleachers of a high school gym, the former assistant coach of the Chicago Blackhawks hoisted the championship trophy overhead as dozens of students looked on.
-If they just worked hard, he promised that day in the fall of 2010, they could achieve the same kind of success.
+Standing in a high school gym in 2010, the former assistant coach of the Chicago Blackhawks hoisted the championship trophy overhead as dozens of students looked on.

 Three years later, after Aldrich pleaded guilty to sexually assaulting one of the high school hockey players he had volunteered to coach, the anger and embarrassment stirred by the case left many in Houghton County anxious to forget.